Atlas GmbH

 The Atlas GmbH (formerly 2010–16 Atlas Maschinen GmbH) is a medium-sized construction machinery manufacturer based in Ganderkesee.
 The company mainly manufactures wheeled excavators, two-way excavators and crawler excavators in various weight and performance categories, as well as loading cranes and medium-sized wheel loaders.

-Atlas Weyhausen GmbH & Altas GmbH have different origins and the brand name "Atlas" was used by both companies until the end of 2015.
+Atlas Weyhausen GmbH and Atlas GmbH have different origins and the brand name "Atlas" was used by both companies until the end of 2015.
 Since the end of 2015 Atlas Weyhausen GmbH uses the brand name "Weycor" for their products.